-- The most notable things about the remarkable Hoary Marmot might surprise many of you.
+- The most notable thing about the remarkable Hoary Marmot might surprise many of you.
 That’s because this animal actually represents a variety of ground squirrel.
 This incredible creature further ranks as the largest in its range, surprising one again.

 - This amazing mammal additionally remains a surprisingly intelligent creature.
 This statement remains evidenced by its demonstrated patterns of behavior.
 That’s due to the fact that while the colony feeds, a few individuals watch for predators.

 - As, a result of this behavioral pattern, if a threat appears, the ever vigilant sentry quickly emits a high-pitched warning cry.
 Due to the nature of this outcry, in some parts of its range the Hoary Marmot has been given the name of whistle pig.

 - Quite thankfully, its numbers appear to be both sufficient and stable, at least for the moment.
 For this reason, the IUCN currently ranks the beautiful creature as Least Concern.
 That could potentially change, however, due to the actions of man.

 - Sadly, numerous factors related to human civilization now threaten the species.
 Habitat loss certainly ranks as one of these, of course, due to human expansion.
 Its greatest threat, however, must be considered to be the ongoing effects of climate change.